-The Coronavirus pandemic or other pandemics could have adverse effects.
+A pandemic or other public health emergency could have adverse effects.

-The COVID-19 virus (the "pandemic") has spread throughout the world.
-The pandemic has had adverse effects on the economy of the United States (notably a significant decrease in employment) and the global economy in general.
-The long-term effects of the social, economic and financial disruptions caused by the pandemic are unknown.
-The extent to which obligors on our automobile contracts may be adversely affected by the pandemic (including a resurgence due to variants of COVID 19), by loss of employment, and by related efforts of governments to slow the spread of the COVID-19 virus throughout the nation and world cannot be predicted.
+The extent to which obligors on our automobile contracts may be adversely affected by a pandemic or other public health emergency, by loss of employment, and by related efforts of governments to slow the spread of a disease outbreak throughout the nation and world cannot be predicted.
 These occurrences could have a material adverse effect on the ability of obligors to make timely payments to us.

-Finally, and depending on the extent to which the pandemic or any other pandemic adversely affects the United States economy, it may also have the effect of heightening many of the other risks described in this "Risk Factors" section, such as those related to our business or operations, the ability or willingness of our customers to make timely payments, and risks of geographic concentrations.
+Finally, and depending on the extent to which a pandemic or other public health emergency adversely affects the United States economy, it may also have the effect of heightening many of the other risks described in this "Risk Factors" section, such as those related to our business or operations, the ability or willingness of our customers to make timely payments, and risks of geographic concentrations.